 Painting and art work are further important forms of expression for children beside verbal skills.
 They can express feelings, experiences or issues that are important to them – no need to look for the right words.
 For younger children, painting, shaping and designing are a first way of noticing that they can make things happen.

-Every group room has a creative area where children can experiment with different materials and techniques.
+Every nursery group room has an atelier where children can experiment with different materials and techniques.

-You can listen to music while sitting together in a circle, lying on the changing table or falling asleep.
+You can listen to music in singing groups (within and across groups), lying on the changing table or falling asleep.
 There are so many different kinds of music that almost no child can resist singing along or imitating it.
 Music is language, expression and movement in one.

 It creates the ideal basis for social interaction, in both small and large groups.
-In the singing groups and when the group sits together, music plays a very important role.
+In the singing groups music plays a very important role.
 Instruments are also available for the children to practise with on their own.

-Painting in the Closlieu (a dedicated painting space) does not mean having to produce works of art.
+Painting in the atelier does not mean having to produce works of art.
 We want all of our children to find their own way of expressing themselves, which is very important for encouraging a well-balanced personality.
 During free painting in the Closlieu, the children can do as they wish in their play area (the piece of paper) – as long as they abide by one or two rules that facilitate interaction in the painting group.

 They can use the colours that are important to them, they have the chance to repeat things as often as they wish, they decide themselves what to put on paper – and no child ever says: “I don’t know what to paint.”